absmach/magistrala/auth/README.md

 # Auth - Authentication and Authorization service

 Auth service provides authentication features as an API for managing authentication keys.
-User service is using AuthN service gRPC API to obtain login token or password reset token.
+User service is using Auth service gRPC API to obtain login token or password reset token.
 Authentication key consists of the following fields:
 - ID - key ID
 - Type - one of the three types described below
 - IssuerID - an ID of the Mainflux User who issued the key